Christopher Reeve: 1980s

+In March 1985, Reeve starred as Count Vronsky in the television film Anna Karenina, opposite Jacqueline Bisset.
+Reeve's daughter, Alexandra, also appeared in the film as his character's 10-month-old daughter, taking her first steps.
+It was for this film that Reeve learned to ride horses and decided to take up the sport seriously upon returning home.
+In April, Reeve hosted an episode of Saturday Night Live.
+He then returned to the stage, playing Tony in The Royal Family in Williamstown and the Count in a modern adaptation of The Marriage of Figaro on Broadway.
+Reeve also hosted the television documentary Dinosaur!, which was filmed at the American Museum of Natural History.
+It was one of the earliest prime-time specials on prehistoric life and won the Emmy Award for Outstanding Special Visual Effects.
+Also in 1985, DC Comics named Reeve as one of the honorees in the company's 50th-anniversary publication, Fifty Who Made DC Great, for his work on the Superman film series.

 In 1986, he was still struggling to find scripts he liked.
-A script named Street Smart had been lying in his house for years, and after re-reading it, he had Cannon Films green-light it.
-He starred opposite Morgan Freeman, who was nominated for his first Academy Award for the film.
-The film received excellent reviews but performed poorly at the box office, possibly because Cannon Films had failed to properly advertise it.
+A script named Street Smart had been lying in his house for years, and after re-reading it, he took it to Cannon Films.
+They agreed to produce it on the condition that he play Superman in at least one more sequel for them.
+Reeve starred opposite Morgan Freeman, who was nominated for his first Academy Award for the film.
+It received excellent reviews but performed poorly at the box office, possibly because Cannon Films had failed to properly advertise it.
+Back in Williamstown, he began building a house and starred in Summer and Smoke alongside Laila Robins.

-1987–1989

 After the filming of Superman IV in February 1987, Reeve and Exton separated and Reeve returned to New York.
-In June, he appeared in the British television special charity event The Grand Knockout Tournament.
-In a depression without his children, aged seven and three, he decided doing a comedy might be good for him.
-He was given a lead in Switching Channels.
-Burt Reynolds and Kathleen Turner had a feud during filming, which made the time even more unbearable for Reeve.
-Reeve later stated he made a fool of himself in the film and most of his time was spent refereeing between Reynolds and Turner.
+In a depression over his personal life, he thought doing a comedy might be good for him and agreed to appear in Switching Channels.
+However, Burt Reynolds and Kathleen Turner had a feud during filming, which made the time even more unbearable for Reeve.
+He later stated that he made a fool of himself in the film and most of his time was spent refereeing between Reynolds and Turner.
+In her 2008 memoir, Turner wrote, "Burt and I were sworn enemies. ...
+It was not happy shooting at all.
+I was absolutely miserable.
+If the crew hadn't been so kind, and Chris Reeve, who was so very nice, hadn't been there in the cast, it might have been impossible."
 The film did poorly, and Reeve believed it marked the end of his movie star career.
-He spent the next years mostly doing plays.
-He auditioned for the Richard Gere role in Pretty Woman but walked out on the audition because they had a half-hearted casting director fill in for Julia Roberts.

-In the late 1980s, Reeve became more active.
-He was taking horse-riding lessons and trained five to six days a week for competition in combined training events.
-He built a sailboat, The Sea Angel, and sailed from the Chesapeake to Nova Scotia.
+In June, he appeared in the British television special charity event The Grand Knockout Tournament and then went to Williamstown to rehearse for the play The Rover.
+On June 30, Reeve met his future wife Dana Morosini.